-In the world of personal development, habit building is often symbolized by a chain.
-Each link represents a day in practicing the new habit.
-The goal is very simple, don’t break the chain.
-But, what purpose does an unbroken chain really serve in the big scheme of habit building?
+In the realm of personal development, an unbroken chain is often used to symbolize habit building.
+Each link in the chain represents a day of practicing a habit.
+The objective is simple: don’t break the chain.
+But beyond its simplicity, what role does an unbroken chain play in the broader context of habit formation?

 The Science Behind Consisteny: